 West Austin is a National Register Historic District, positioned north of Lady Bird Lake and west of downtown.
 Established in 1853, the district is one of the oldest neighborhoods in the city.
-Texas Governor Elisha Peace owned several plantations in the region which he later sold to former slaves who built homes there.
+Texas Governor Elisha Peace owned several plantations in the region which he later sold to former enslaved people who built homes there.
 The northern edge of West Austin was later named Clarksville in honor of Charles Clark, a freed slave who helped build the community.

 Deep Eddy Pool.
 Courtesy of the Austin History Center, Austin Public Library, C0 1786.